olamilekanmacaulay/Blog-Platform/README.md

-Description: Create a task management application where users can create, read, update, and delete tasks.
-Users should be able to categorize tasks, set deadlines, and mark tasks as complete or incomplete.
+Blog Platform (handles the backend flow for blog application)

+Description: Develop a blogging platform where users can write, edit, and delete blog posts.
+Other users can read and comment on blog posts.
+Implement user roles, such as admins and regular users.

 Features:
     • User registration and login
-    • CRUD operations for tasks
+    • CRUD operations for blog posts
+    • Comment system for blog posts
+    • User roles and permissions